Bachelor of Architecture: India

+In India, the Council of Architecture regulates the architectural education and maintains a registry of higher education institutions approved to offer a 5-year long Bachelor of Architecture degree.
+This degree is required for registration as an architect with the Council of Architecture, which also regulates the practice of architecture.

 Ireland

 Architectural education is available as a five-year long Bachelor of Architecture degree, or as a combination of a three-year or four-year Bachelor of Science in Architecture followed by a Master of Architecture that lasts one to two years.

 After completing a degree programme or programmes of study accredited by the Royal Institute of the Architects of Ireland, to become a registered architect a person must gain two years of practical experience working with a registered architect and must pass the Professional Practice Examination, in order to apply.

-The following universities accredited by the RIAI offer a Bachelor of Architecture degree programme: